openmaptiles/www.openmaptiles.org/docs/generate/custom-vector-from-postgis.md

     --config PG_USE_COPY YES'
 ```

-To check if the data was imported correctly you can run:
+To check if the data was imported correctly, you can run:

 ```bash
 make list-tables
 ```

-or connect into PostgreSQL container and check it from inside:
+or connect to the PostgreSQL container and check it from inside:

 ```bash
 make psql